-We all appreciate that Bodycentric is a small boutique studio and there are certain etiquette rules required to ensure sessions run safely, smoothly and respectfully.
+We all appreciate that Bodycentric is a small boutique clinic and there are certain etiquette rules required to ensure sessions run safely, smoothly and respectfully.

-2. We ask those clients who arrive for their sessions to please wait until you are invited into the studio to commence your session.
+1. We ask those clients who arrive for their sessions to please wait until you are invited into the clinic to commence your session.
 Enjoy a cup of tea and/or healthy treat in the waiting room until you are called in.
-We understand that you are keen to get started but using the studio equipment without supervision is a liability.
-Also, there may be a physio session in progress which may require use of the studio area and equipment at the end of the session.
+We understand that you are keen to get started but using the equipment without supervision is a liability.
+Also, there may be a physio session in progress which may require use of the equipment area.
 Similarly, please exit swiftly at the end of your session to allow the next session to start.
-You may continue to reflect or catch up in the waiting areas being mindful that there may be another session or appointment taking place.
+You may continue to reflect or catch up in the waiting area being mindful that there may be another session or appointment taking place.

-4. If you need to change before or after your session, please use the toilets at the back of the studio and place your belongings in the lockers thereafter.
+3. If you need to change before or after your session, please use the toilets at the back of the clinic through the grey and green circle door and place your belongings in the lockers thereafter.
 Changing in the treatment room is not recommended as there may be confidential information exposed or a patient’s belongings from their appointment prior to your session or an appointment may be scheduled straight after your session and it will need to run on time.
-From time to time the physio may give you permission to change in the treatment room but please take your belongings and place them in the waiting area lockers immediately thereafter.
+Only at certain times the physio may give you permission to change in the treatment room and if this is the case, please take your belongings and place them in the waiting area lockers immediately thereafter.
 We cannot be liable for missing personal items.

 Your physiotherapist will outline a recommended action plan as the best plan for your injury or impairment.
 You will achieve the maximum results when you keep your recommended action plan to this schedule.
 To receive the most out of your care, and to save time, we ask that you schedule your appointments in advance, where possible.
 For ease of booking appointments or classes download our bodycentric app.
 If you are having difficulty booking an appointment please email us firstname.lastname@example.org or call us on 8227 1924.

-Whilst we understand that unavoidable circumstances may arise, if possible, please aim to notify us if you need to cancel your appointment or class ASAP or at least 24 hours before.
+Whilst we understand that unavoidable circumstances may arise, please aim to notify us if you need to cancel your appointment or class ASAP or at least 24 hours before (for a Monday session by 5pm Saturday).
 24 hours notice will allow rescheduling to other clients in need.
-Failure to give 24 hours notice may require you to prepay for your appointment or class.
-Prepayment is non-refundable and if charged or forfeited this fee is non-rebatable.
-Missed appointments will set you back in your recovery.
+Failure to give 24 hours notice may require you to pay for your appointment or class.
+Payment is non-refundable and if charged or forfeited this fee is non-rebatable.
+Missed appointments will set you back in your treatment and recovery.

 X-RAYS AND SCANS